3mdeb/openpower-coreboot-docs/devnotes/porting.md

 - `fpart` - create, modify, erase PNOR partition table
 - `fcp` - erase, modify, write, read contents of the PNOR image partitions

-Exampel usage of `fcp` how to read out a partition or replace contents in a partition:
+Example usage of `fcp` how to read out a partition or replace contents in a partition:

 1. Write HBB partition with coreboot.rom.signed.ecc file: